devopssteps/complete-40-days-AWS-course/Phase-04-High-Availability-and-Scaling/Day-20-CloudWatch-and-CloudWatch-Alarms.md

-# Day-19: CloudWatch and CloudWatch Alarms with hands on
+# Day-20: AWS CloudWatch Logs + Monitoring + Cloud watch Alarm + SNS with hands on

 # 🚀 What is CloudWatch?